tchestnut85/run-buddy/README.md

 # Run Buddy, Inc

 ## Purpose
-A website that offers fitness training services.
+A website for Run Buddy which offers fitness training services.

+Created as part of the University of Penn Full Stack Coding Bootcamp.

 ## Built With
 * HTML